An outdoorsy city year-round

 Pass some time by roaming the gardens and if the suns out (wait, it’s pretty much guaranteed the sun will be out), soak in some rays and relax by the ponds or the riverbank.

-Whilst you’re there head to the Queens Street Mall for a great shopping experience as well as good bars and restaurants.
+While you’re there head to the Queens Street Mall for a great shopping experience as well as excellent bars and restaurants.

 OK, ok you’ve been patient it is time to head across and make ourselves at home on Southbank.